thedoggybrad/mastofetch/README.md

 <br><br>

 9. Governing Law<br>
-These Terms are governed by and construed in accordance with the laws of [Your Country or State], without regard to its conflict of laws principles.
+These Terms are governed by and construed in accordance with the laws of your country, without regard to its conflict of laws principles.
 <br><br>

 10. Contact<br>